15 Different Types of Angelfish

 The Veiltail Angelfish is a beautiful fish that is native to Australia.
 It has a long, flowing tail and fins, and its body is covered in iridescent scales.
 The Veiltail Angelfish is a peaceful fish that does well in community tanks.

-It is important to provide plenty of hiding places for this fish, as it can be easily stressed.
+Providing plenty of hiding places for this fish is important, as it can be easily stressed.
 The diet of the Veiltail Angelfish should include live food, frozen food, and flakes.

 13. Leopard Angelfish